Colleen Barrett: President of Southwest

-In March 2001 Kelleher, who had been serving as Chairman, CEO, and President, retired from the latter two positions, passing the CEO role to James Parker and the president role to Barrett, who was also made chief operating officer.
+In March 2001, Kelleher, who had been serving as Chairman, CEO, and President, retired from the latter two positions, passing the CEO role to James Parker and the president role to Barrett, who was also made chief operating officer.
 With this promotion, she became the first and then-only woman to hold the office of president at a major airline, and the highest ranking woman in the world of aviation.

 Barrett's term as president was met with immediate challenges.
 She started by inheriting a difficult labor dispute with the Transport Workers Union of America representing Southwest ground operations agents.
-Later during her first year the airline industry was largely crippled by the effects of the September 11 attacks.
+Later during her first year, the airline industry was largely crippled by the effects of the September 11 attacks.
 Barrett's leadership at this time was crucial.
-She decided to immediately pull Southwest's light-hearted television advertisements and replace them with patriotic-themed ads in which she personally starred to reassure the public; Southwest was the only major airline to be profitable in the fourth quarter of that year and did not lay off any employees in the wake of the 9/11 attacks.
+She decided to immediately pull Southwest's light-hearted television advertisements and personally appeared in patriotic-themed replacements to reassure the public; Southwest was the only major airline to be profitable in the fourth quarter of that year and did not lay off any employees in the wake of the 9/11 attacks.

-Barrett's leadership was not without some missteps along the way.
-She has acknowledged the failure of her effort to create bereavement fares at the airline.
+Barrett's leadership was not without some missteps along the way and had acknowledged the failure of her effort to create bereavement fares at the airline.
 She generated some criticism for the airline in 2007 when she publicly defended an employee's decision to forbid a customer from boarding a flight for wearing a mini-skirt.

 Overall, Barrett's tenure as president was very successful.
 While most of Southwest's competitors faced service cuts, bankruptcy, or ceased operations during her term of leadership, Southwest remained profitable and grew to the largest carrier of domestic passengers.
 The airline also consistently had the fewest complaints according to the Department of Transportation, an accomplishment largely credited to Barrett's focus on customer service.

 President emerita

 In 2008, Barrett stepped down as president of the airline, passing the title to then-CEO Gary C. Kelly.
 Kelleher passed his title as Chairman to Kelly at the same time.
 Barrett and Kelleher were titled, respectively, President Emerita and Chairman Emeritus.
 They both chose to remain with the company.
 Barrett enjoyed returning to a regular employee role and continued to work in customer service and employee development roles for the next 5 years.
-Though she and Kelleher stepped away from day-to-day involvement in 2013, she remains involved with the airline in her emeritus role.
+Though she and Kelleher stepped away from day-to-day involvement in 2013, she remained involved with the airline in her emeritus role until her death.

+In 2021, Southwest Airlines established the Colleen C. Barrett Institute for Cultural Excellence and Customer Service.